tripti1410/my-space/src/content/posts/distribute-cards-evenly-on-curved-path-and-animate-on-scroll-using-GSAP-plugins.md

 1. **Using coordinates directly** via GSAP's `motionPath` plugin.
 2. **Using an SVG path**, which is what we’ll use here.

-We’ll embed the SVG in the HTML and refer to its `.id` or `.class` in the animation.
+We’ll embed the SVG in the HTML and refer to its `#id` or `.class` in the animation.

 ### The Cards